 RETAIL DUMP BINS

 Retail dump bins or baskets hold individual items that are quite literally ‘dumped’ into them.
-These merchandising displays are intentionally disorganized to create the impression that the items within are a great deal.
+This type of merchandising display is intentionally disorganized to create the impression that the items within are a great deal.

-Shoppers sift through the dump bins to find different flavors of items — giving them the feeling that they are on a treasure hunt for the best deal or flavor.
+Shoppers sift through these merchandising displays in retail to find different flavors or varieties of items, which gives them the feeling that they are on a treasure hunt for the best deal or flavor.
+Because they encourage high-volume interaction, dump bins are among the best visual merchandising displays for clearing seasonal inventory or driving incremental display sales on small, low-cost products.

 Tips for Merchandising Dump Bins